CsLHegedus/Deep-learning-projects/Deep learning useful code snippets.md

 the cheatsheet for anything http://www.cheat-sheets.org/
 cnn explainer https://poloclub.github.io/cnn-explainer/
 # work in progress
-it includes the cheat sheet for the notebooks below:
+it includes the useful code snippets for the notebooks below:
 00_tensorflow_fundamentals sheet
 01_neural_network_regression_in_tensorflow
 02. Neural Network Classification with TensorFlow
 03. Convolutional Neural Networks and Computer Vision with TensorFlow
+04. Transfer Learning with TensorFlow Part 1: Feature Extraction

 ## Contents